clearbold/artx/notes/2014-07-22-open-items.md

 I would emphasize a sampling of different functions here that we can copy and paste and fill in.
 I.e., 1 load more function should be a priority, such that we can copy and paste it to other contexts.
 Let's focus on hitting examples of unique function roles.

-- [ ] Adding a favorite - Should the star not fill in until there's a success response from the server?
+- [x] Adding a favorite - Ajax submission
-- [ ] Adding a favorite - Triggering a refresh of the My Favorites bar at the bottom *after* the new favorite has been added
+- [x] Adding a favorite - Triggering a refresh of the My Favorites bar at the bottom *after* the new favorite has been added
 - [x] Validation on Sign up - Check that email address isn't in use (Display an error based on server response)
 - [x] My Interests - SetInterest - Update based on server response?
 - [x] Settings = SetPreference